Environmental Information Regulations (EIR)

-Under the Environmental Information Regulations, an applicant has 40 working days from the date it believes a public authority has failed to deal with a request, to make written representations to the authority.
+Under the Environmental Information Regulations an applicant has 40 working days from the date of the response to make written representations to the authority.
 The authority must respond to the complaint within 40 working days.
-Under the FOIA, there are no prescribed time limits within which an applicant can make a complaint and a public authority can set its own reasonable target times.

-Your complaint will be dealt with under stage 3 of the Councils formal complaints procedure
+Your complaint will be dealt with under stage 2 of the Councils formal complaints procedure.

-More information about the Information Commissioner and how to complain can be obtained on their website Information Commissioners Office or write direct to:
+More information about the Information Commissioner and how to complain can be obtained on their website Information Commissioners Office or by writing direct to:

 Information Commissioner's Office